ch0pex/MonoStudio/README.md

 # MonoStudio
-A monorepository for all the projects I will be developing as a hobbiest
+A monorepository for all the projects I will be developing as a hobbyist